surbhisharmaa749/Hotel-Booking-Analytics-Dashboard/README.md

 📬 Feedback

-Suggestions and feedback are welcome to help me improve as a data analyst.
+Feedback and suggestions are always welcome.
-Feel free to raise an issue or connect with me to discuss insights from this project.
+If you have ideas for improvement or would like to discuss insights from this project, feel free to raise an issue or connect with me on LinkedIn.